 Keep a strict eye on the time and aim to finish at 35 seconds.
-Practise watching the time as you speak.
+Practice watching the time as you speak.
 This will let you know that you need to shorten your sentences or elaborate a little on your keywords.
-The more good practise you do, the more prepared you will be, so ensure you practise the tasks under Listening, Summarise Spoken Text on the E2language website.
+The more good practice you do, the more prepared you will be, so ensure you practice the tasks under Listening, Summarise Spoken Text on the E2language website.

 You will be awarded marks for content, form, grammar, vocabulary, spelling.
 Marks count for Listening and Writing.

 Listening multiple choice, choose multiple answers